RoDmitry/atoi_simd/README.md

 The 128 bit functions use AVX2, max string length is 32 numbers (33 with sign).

 It needs the `target-feature` or `target-cpu` flags for it to build with optimized performance.
-By default the `target-feature` is set in ./.cargo/config.toml
+By default the `target-feature` is set in ./.cargo/config.toml, but seems like it works only inside this library.

 Also you can use one of the following environment variables: